sevasmith/sevasmith/README.md

 Hi, I'm Seva 👋

 I’m a frontend developer focused on creating clean and minimalistic designs, inspired by the intersection of art and technology.
-I appreciate personal websites with good and professional design, and gravitate towards creative and unique designs that are easy to read and pleasant to look at.
+I appreciate personal websites with good, professional aesthetics and gravitate towards creative, unique layouts that are easy to read and pleasant to look at.

 💻 Tech Stack: HTML, CSS, JavaScript, React | Currently learning Git